survivejs/webpack-book/manuscript/extending/01_loaders.md

 These calls should be used over `console` based alternatives.
 As with `this.emitFile`, you have to mock them for _loader-runner_ to work.

-The next question is, how to pass a file name to the loader.
+The next question is how to pass a file name to the loader.

-## Passing Options to Loaders
+## Passing options to loaders

 To demonstrate passing options, the runner needs a small tweak: